AltruJPVI/APP-en-mongoDB/README.md

-docker-compose ps                #see if all containers runs curl http://localhost:5000       #try this endoint to see if flask works docker-compose logs -f api       #see the histoy of the app python crear_datos.py     # BD python demo_flow.py                   # Demo
+docker-compose ps                #see if all containers runs curl http://localhost:5000       #try this endoint to see if flask works docker-compose logs -f api       #see the histoy of the app

-#Run mongoDB
+docker-compose exec api python crear_datos.py #create and insert data

-docker exec -it tienda_tenis mongosh -u admin -p 123456
+docker exec -it tienda_tenis mongosh -u admin -p 123456 #run the database